Links to some copacetic web sites:

 I came across David Hilliard's absolutely engrossing story of his life

 and the Black Panther Party.
-There is one particular passage that is
+There are three passages that clearly show the passing of

 inspire the Survival Programs that the Panthers made so central to their